 - Expensive maintenance

-The cost for building a fiberglass indoor pool will range from $18,000 – $65,000 based on the size and your location.
-Expect to pay as much as $4,000 over a 10-year period to maintain and keep it as well.
-Since the pool is enclosed, the costs might be a bit lower for you because you won’t be exposing it to as many of the elements.
+The cost of building a fiberglass indoor pool will range from $25,000 – $120,000 based on the size and your location.
+Expect to pay as much as $3,700 over ten years to maintain and keep it as well.
+Since the pool is enclosed, the costs might be lower for you because you won’t expose it to as many of the elements.

-The main reason there is such a discrepancy in cost is that it depends on how much of this you do yourself versus how much you hire out for.
-Some people can do some of the work themselves, which naturally lowers the overall price tag.
+There is such a discrepancy in cost because it depends on how much of this you do yourself versus how much you hire out for.
+Some people can do some work themselves, which naturally lowers the overall price tag.

 There are some pros and cons of fiberglass pools as well.

 - Easier to clean and maintain than other options

 - Smoother surface reduces algae buildup and requires less pH maintenance

 Fiberglass pools are a cheap way to go.
 If you’re concerned about the project’s budget, you’ll want to go this route.